fauzanaryap/stat362-final-synergistic-rapm-model/README.md

 __*Can we use a player’s individual statistics to predict how well two players would perform together, even if they have never played together before?*__

-The dataset consists of:
+**The dataset consists of**:

-Player-season box score and advanced stats (datasets/X_pair.csv) Pairwise offensive S-RAPM labels computed from lineup data and possessions played per pair (datasets/Y_pair.csv)
+* Player-season box score and advanced stats (datasets/X_pair.csv)
+* Pairwise offensive S-RAPM labels computed from lineup data and possessions played per pair (datasets/Y_pair.csv)

 The final training data contains thousands of player–player pairs per season, each represented by two sets of player features and a synergy target.